If your life is anything like mine, your days often fly past in a complete blur.

 Reflection can take many forms.
 Take some time to find the one that is right for you.
 Here are some suggestions:

 How does reflection fit into your learning habit?
 What are some of the highlights for you?
 How do you use reflection in your daily life?
-Let us know in the comments.
+Please leave a comment below to share your experience with or questions about reflection.

 P.S.
 This post is part of of my “Zen Learning Habits” series and was inspired by Leo Babuta’s 5 Powerful Reasons to Make Reflection a Daily Habit, and How to Do It.
 More about the series.